rwoll-hmc/language-design/language-design.md

 The two experiences of natural languages are definitely at odds with each other.
 If you create too natural of a language then syntax becomes too cluttered and harder to read.
-However, a language lacking much resemblance to the english language might as well be greek symbols (Anthony speaks greek so maybe he would be able to read it).
+However, a language lacking much resemblance to the English language might as well be greek symbols.
+(Anthony speaks greek so maybe he would be able to read it).

+> As a side note, are there localized versions of programming languages that
+> don't use English or have multiple options?

 We both decided that some aspect of natural language should be included in the design of a DSL.
 The main idea is there needs to be a good balance.
 When designing a Domain Specific Language, fluency and naturalness are extremely important to not only get users using the language but also create an easy way to interact with the code.
-There needs to be a balance with this though.
 There should definitely be a strict syntax that doesnt allow for too many words to be used sequentially.
 Essentially, it doesnt need to read like Shakespeare (or a good author) but it definitely shouldn't read like Perl or AWK.
 No matter what,